m-rbt01/calculator/solution-plan.md

     SET output text content to an empty string ENDFUNCTION

+FUNCTION backspace
+    DECLARE new output
+    IF second operator length IS GREATER THAN zero THEN SET array to second operator split to array CALL pop on array
+        SET second operator to array joined to string SET new output to first, symbol, and second operator string ELSEIF operator id IS NOT empty string
+        SET operator id to empty string
+        SET operator symbol to empty string
+        SET new output to first operand
+    ENDELSEIF
+    ELSEIF first operand length IS  GREATER THAN zero THEN SET array to first operand split to array
+        CALL pop on array
+        SET first operand to array joined to string SET new output to first operand
+    ENDELSEIF
+    CALL display with active output, and new output ENDFUNCTION

 FUNCTION edit TAKES edit container click event
     SET id to edit target id
     IF id IS clear THEN
         CALL clear function
     ENDIF
+    ELSEIF id IS backspace THEN
+        CALL backspace function
+    ENDELSEIF
 ENDFUNCTION

 LISTEN for digits container click event